DefectDojo/Documentation/docs/features.rst

 SLA notification configuration
 ``````````````````````````````
 There are 4 variables in the settings.py file that you can configure, to act on the global behavior.
-By default, any findings across the instance that are in "Active, Verified" state will be considered for notifications.
+By default, any findings across the instance that are in ``Active, Verified`` state will be considered for notifications.

 .. code-block:: bash